 If a company is targeted by an activist, it should carefully consider its response plan and resist the urge to reflexively strike back.
 It also should take into account the identity and track record of the activist, and, most importantly, the nature and attractiveness of the activist’s proposal.

 For example, in the United States, activist investor Daniel Loeb of Third Point LLC is known for occasionally aggressive public tactics, such as releasing sharply worded letters criticising boards and management.
-This year he has taken aim at Sony, calling for a breakup of the company, and also opposed the merger of United Technologies Corporation with Raytheon Company.
-In a letter to the board of United Technologies, he called the merger ‘ill-conceived’ and ‘irresponsible’ and described the company’s rationale for the deal as a ‘word salad’ that was short on substance.
+In 2018 he took an aim at Sony, calling for a breakup of the company, and also opposed the merger of United Technologies Corporation with Raytheon Company.
+In a letter to the board of United Technologies, he called the merger ‘ill-conceived’ and ’irresponsible’ and described the company’s rationale for the deal as a ‘word salad’ that was short on substance.

 Activist campaigns can quickly spin into a war of words.
 With social media now a standard form of business communication, activists have more options for waging the public side of their campaigns.
 Twitter, Facebook and other social media platforms allow them to reach influential investors quickly and cheaply.

 Companies need an effective and sophisticated media strategy focused on delivering a consistent message to the public and the capital markets.
 The best prepared companies formulate a response protocol and a communications response plan that is tailored to address the varying concerns of shareholders, employees and key third parties, including proxy advisory firms.
 Similarly, presenting a consistent, contemporaneous message to shareholders is of essence.
 Management should consider whether its public disclosures provide a complete and consistent narrative regarding the company’s leadership efforts to respond and mitigate crises, especially in a covid-19 pandemic environment.
 A compelling narrative may also help the company in its engagement with regulators.